dastratakos/Weather-App/README.md

 ## Usage

-Install necessary packages using `pip`, and make sure you are using Python 3.
+Install the necessary packages in a virtual environment using `pip`, and make sure you are using Python 3.

+Then, run this command:

 ```sh
 python weather_app.py